Textile and Fiber Art

 Photography

 As an extension of my research, I started to photograph the fibers and textiles that I am drawn to handle and work with.
 To explore “what my hands see,” I use a digital camera, handheld, and look at the material through a macro lens (no filter).
 I continue to discover landscapes that are, paradoxically, surprising and familiar.
+I have written about the process here.

-Security Blanket (2024) Cotton cloth and food dye
+Cotton cloth and food dye (2024)

 Green silk chiffon ribbon (2025)